Which Hill’s Science Diet Healthy Cuisine Recipes Get

-Hill’s Science Diet Healthy Cuisine Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Hill’s Science Diet Healthy Cuisine Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Hill’s Science Diet Healthy Cuisine product line includes 4 canned dog foods.
+The Hill’s Science Diet Healthy Cuisine product line includes the 4 canned dog foods listed below.

-Hill’s Science Diet Adult Healthy Cuisine Braised Beef was selected to represent the other products in the line for this review.
+Hill’s Science Diet Adult Healthy Cuisine Roasted Chicken was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Hill's Science Diet Adult Healthy Cuisine Braised Beef
+Hill's Science Diet Adult Healthy Cuisine Roasted Chicken

 Canned Dog Food